Nilady/website_staging/_portfolio/project1.md

 title: UX/UI Design
 subtitle: Leading the efforts to create a seamless user experience for a classic game series.<br>UX Design, Design Thinking, Team Leadership
 timeline: 2018 - 2019
-image: assets/img/portfolio/trine4-full.jpg
+image: assets/img/portfolio/uxui-design-thumbnail.png
-alt: Trine 4 key art
+alt: Wireframes of some Trine 4 menus
 link_to_page: uxui_design

 caption:
   title: UX/UI Design
   subtitle: In <i>Trine 4</i> I introduced Design Thinking, wireframing, prototyping, and design systems to the UI creation process at Frozenbyte.
 It improved both functionality and player immersion of the final menus as well as cut down menu implementation time by over 50% and changed the UI pipeline of the entire company.

-  thumbnail: assets/img/portfolio/trine4-thumbnail.jpg
+  thumbnail: assets/img/portfolio/uxui-design-thumbnail.png
 ---
 <h3>Context</h3>
 Trine 4 was created at an interesting point in the series.
 The first two instalments were done in 2.5D, with three dimensional environment, but with movement only in 2D.
 The third instalment went full 3D, which was a fresh take for the series, but not well received.
 So Trine 4 returned back to the 2.5D approach.